QuickSilver Pro vs OpenAI

 )FAQ

-DeepSeek V4 Flash vs GPT-4o-mini: ~47% on input, ~73% on output.
-DeepSeek V3 vs GPT-4o: ~16x on input, ~16x on output.
+DeepSeek V4 Flash vs GPT-4o-mini: ~25% on input, ~63% on output.
 DeepSeek V4 Pro vs o3-mini: ~3x on input, ~6x on output.
-DeepSeek R1 vs o1: ~27x on input, ~30x on output.
 Same underlying task quality on most text-only benchmarks.

-DeepSeek V4 Pro maps cleanly to o3-mini for premium reasoning workloads with long context (1M tokens vs o3-mini’s 200K), at $0.348/$0.696 vs $1.10/$4.40 — about 6x cheaper on output.
-Kimi K2.6 is in an Opus-class agentic / planning niche where OpenAI doesn’t have a clean analog — if your evals are picking Claude Opus, K2.6 at $0.584/$2.79 is the open-source comparable.
+DeepSeek V4 Pro maps cleanly to o3-mini for premium reasoning workloads with long context (1M tokens vs o3-mini’s 200K), at $0.435 / $0.87 vs $1.10/$4.40 — about 6× lower on output.
+Kimi K2.6 is in an Opus-class agentic / planning niche where OpenAI doesn’t have a clean analog — if your evals are picking Claude Opus, K2.6 at $0.5472 / $2.728 is the open-source comparable.

 Yes, unchanged.
 Only the base_url + api_key + model change.
 Streaming, tool calling, json_schema strict mode, usage accounting — all supported.
-V4-wave models (V4 Flash, V4 Pro, Kimi K2.6) think by default; pass `reasoning: { enabled: false }` for V3-style chat.
+V4-wave models (V4 Flash, V4 Pro, Kimi K2.6) think by default; pass `reasoning: { enabled: false }` for non-thinking chat.